-So, it made sense to me to stick a lighter tyre on to play to the zonda’s strengths.
+That’s why it made sense to me to stick a lighter tyre on – to play to the zonda’s strengths.
 I did, and this is what I found:

-And they’re stiff.
-Really stiff.
-My longest ride on these so far has been a shade under five hours, and I don’t mind admitting that I felt a little beaten up afterwards, in a sort of driving a jackhammer-with-my-scranus type of a way.
+Like I said before, they’re stiff: my longest ride on these so far has been a shade under five hours, and I don’t mind admitting that I felt a little beaten up afterwards, in a sort of driving a jackhammer-with-my-scranus type of a way.
 Hours afterwards, the poor old chap felt like he’d been frozen in liquid nitrogen as part of a suspended animation project that involved thawing it out with boiling meths.